-3. IP regulations
+3. Intellectual property regulations

 The relationship between blockchain and intellectual property (IP) rights can be viewed from two perspectives: from the developer end, and from the user end.
-The development of blockchain technology and blockchain-based applications, although largely based on open-source code, may be subject to various intellectual property rights.
-Copyright, patents, and trademarks will play an important role in the consolidation or dissemination of the technology and could either potentially curb innovation by limiting access to newcomers or enable its diffusion.
+The development of blockchain technology and blockchainbased applications, although largely based on opensource code, may be subject to various intellectual property rights.
+Copyright, patents and trademarks will play an important role in the consolidation or dissemination of the technology and could either potentially curb innovation by limiting access to newcomers or enable its diffusion.
 It is therefore important to consider how IP rights will most stimulate the use and development of new blockchain applications.

-From the perspective of the user end, blockchain can serve the IP system in various ways, not only for the defensive protection of IP assets (i.e., for litigation, proving ownership rights, tracking original and counterfeit products, ensuring better revenue for authors/performers, etc.) but may also serve as a decentralized ledger for unregistered IP rights such as copyright works or for the EU's design right.
+From the perspective of the user end, blockchain can serve the IP system in various ways, not only for the defensive protection of IP assets (i.e., for litigation, proving ownership rights, tracking original and counterfeit products, ensuring better revenue for authors/performers, etc.) but may also serve as a decentralized ledger for unregistered IP rights such as copyright works or for the European Union's design right.
 Smart contracts in blockchains also raise the prospect of eliminating or reducing the need for IP registration, which would not require the intervention of national or regional IP offices.

-Blockchain already operates under the IP system, given that open source is based on copyright law, which allows for the widespread use of blockchain-based applications, allowing both developers and users to benefit from improvements made in the existing blockchain.
-The Bitcoin and Ethereum trademark and logos are also based on an open license and can be freely used by legitimate users such as business accepting payment in the cryptocurrency, thus enabling different players to enter markets.104 Blockchain could potentially help with IP management in technology transfer and commercialization, by allowing patent owners to find potential licensees for related know-how and trade secrets in connection to a patented invention.
+Blockchain already operates under the IP system, given that open source is based on copyright law, which allows for the widespread use of blockchainbased applications, allowing both developers and users to benefit from improvements made in the existing blockchain.
+The Bitcoin and Ethereum trademark and logos are also based on an open license and can be freely used by legitimate users such as business accepting payment in the cryptocurrency, thus enabling different players to enter markets.103 Blockchain could potentially